-Constantin-Adi Gavrila, is mediator and mediation trainer, cofounder and general manager of the Craiova Mediation Center Association, first president of the Romanian Mediation Centers Union and first vice-president of the Romanian Mediation Council.
-He was honored with the Association for Conflict Resolution (ACR) International Development Committee’s 2009 Outstanding Leadership Award for outstanding contributions to international conflict resolution.
+Constantin-Adi Gavrila is a mediator and mediation trainer, co-founder and General Manager of the Craiova Mediation Center Association, first president of the Romanian Mediation Centers Union and first vice-president of the Romanian Mediation Council.
+Adi has mediated many types of cases since 2003, including complex commercial, family and real estate disputes.
+He also served a co-chair of the Independent Standards Commission of the International Mediation Institute (IMI).
+Adi has published extensively in the field of mediation and is a skills trainer and a frequent presenter at international conferences.
+Adi was honored with the Association for Conflict Resolution (ACR) International Development Committee’s 2009 Outstanding Leadership Award for his contributions to international conflict resolution.
+Since 2011 he has been a regular contributor to the Kluwer Mediation Blog on a wide range of contemporary issues in mediation.

 Contact Constantin-Adi Gavrila